 The Assessor's Office annually sets the value of all real and personal property within the county.
 These values are used to compute property tax rates for the county, its cities and school, library, fire and other special districts.

 Mission Statement: It is our goal to identify and equitably appraise property in conformance with state laws using accepted mass appraisal principles and to create and maintain accurate maps used to provide geographic data analysis; to efficiently provide the public and our co-workers with high quality products and services, created in a supportive, healthy work environment, encouraging cooperation, honesty, integrity and respect.

-Information about the appraisal date, levy rate computation, and notices of a change in value.
-This article was originally printed by The Columbian in the October 2009 edition of Home Book.
+This article offers information about the appraisal date, levy rate computation and notices of a change in value.
+It was originally printed by The Columbian in the October 2009 edition of Home Book.

 Property Tax Explanation (PDF - 409kb)

-In an effort to respond to questions about how the 1% limit on property taxes affects individual property taxes, the Department of Revenue has published "How the 1 Percent Property Tax Limit Works" in question and answer format.
+In an effort to respond to questions about how the 1 percent limit on property taxes affects individual property taxes, the Department of Revenue has published "How the 1 Percent Property Tax Limit Works" in question and answer format.